sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 ### Experience
 #### Scale AI - Generative Artificial Intelligence Prompt Engineer
-May 2024 - Present
-- Edited, refined, and trained ChatGPT responses to enhance accuracy and coherence in real-time conversations.
-- Applied regression modeling to predict user satisfaction scores from conversation metrics, resulting in an increase in predictive accuracy and overall model performance.
-- Analyzed OpenAI datasets and leveraged clustering techniques to identify user patterns, informing GPT-model adjustments and improved response relevancy.
+I started working for Scale AI as a freelance Gen AI Prompt Engineer in May 2024.
+My day-to-day work consists of editing, refining, and training open-source large language model (LLM) responses to enhance accuracy and coherence in real-time conversations.
+I've also had the opportunity to apply regression modeling to predict user satisfaction scores on a five-star scale from various conversation metrics, such as the overall sentiment of prompts given to the LLM.
+My favorite impactful moment at Scale was when I worked directly wiht OpenAI to analyze conversational datasets taken from real-world conversations their users had with ChatGPT.
+I leveraged clustering techniques, such as K-means and Hierarchical Agglomerative Clustering (HAC), to identify user patterns like query complexity, topic preferences, and interaction frequency.
+As a whole, the strategies I deployed informed GPT-model adjustments and improved response relevancy, generating new training data that will aid in improving future iterations of ChatGPT.

 #### MoodMe - Machine Learning Engineer & Co-Founder
 December 2023 - Present